Molecular and colloidal transport in bacterial cellulose hydrogels: Results and discussion

 The mean-squared displacement (MSD) of the tracers significantly decreases as the particle size increases in both the biofilm and in water (Figure \ref{fig:MSDallparticles}c), consistent with the reduced diffusivity of larger colloids.
 Mobility inside the film, Figure \ref{fig:MSDallparticles}c, symbols, is noticeably smaller than in water, Figure \ref{fig:MSDallparticles}c dashed lines, for all three tracer sizes because of the physical confinement by the fiber mesh.
-The MSD of particles inside the film grows more slowly, when compared to free diffusion of the particles in water, and plateaus at longer lag times, Figure \ref{fig:MSDallparticles}c.
+The MSD of particles inside the film grows more slowly, when compared to the free diffusion of the particles in water, and plateaus at longer lag times, Figure \ref{fig:MSDallparticles}c.
 The power-law exponent of the MSD for all three particles in the film as a function of time is smaller than one (\( MSD\sim t^\alpha\), $\alpha<$1), indicating confined mobility and sub-diffusive dynamics within the network.

-We normalize the MSD of each tracer size by that of the largest tracer particle diameter, $d_1 = $ \unit{1}{\micro\meter}, to distinguish between the effects of film confinement and tracer particle size on mobility.
-The normalization causes perfect overlap of the data for tracers in water, bold dashed line in Figure \ref{fig:MSDallparticles}d, and eliminates variations in mobility due to particle size, symbols in Figure \ref{fig:MSDallparticles}d.
-The normalization also allows us to see how film confinement affects tracer mobility, Figure \ref{fig:MSDallparticles}d.
+We scaled the MSD of each tracer size by that of the largest tracer particle diameter, $d_1 = $ \unit{1}{\micro\meter}, to distinguish between the effects of film confinement and tracer particle size on mobility.
+The scaling causes perfect overlap of the data for tracers in water, bold dashed line in Figure \ref{fig:MSDallparticles}d, and eliminates variations in mobility due to particle size, symbols in Figure \ref{fig:MSDallparticles}d.
+The scaling also indicates the fluid in the film has the viscosity of water and any hindered mobility is due to confinement effects.
+The scaling also allows us to see how film confinement affects tracer mobility, Figure \ref{fig:MSDallparticles}d.
 The average pore size of the porous layers of the native film is \unit{0.5 - 1}{\micro}{\meter}, and we can use this information to anticipate transport within the network.